catid/StrikeRegister/README.md

 StrikeRegister will also decompress incoming nonce values from 1-7 bytes back to the original 8 byte (64-bit) sequence number based on recent values.

 # SimpleCipher
 This is a toy encryption scheme that looks random on the wire.
-It's main goal is to be a fast obfuscator.
+Its main goal is to be a fast obfuscator.

 ## Credits